factorhouse/rfx/README.md

 If anything this might be Rfx's major selling point!
 Accessing subscriptions outside of React with re-frame has always been cumbersome and somewhat hacky.

-You can access the current value of the application db by calling `io.factorhouse.rfx.core/snapshot-state`.
+You can access the current value of the application db by calling `io.factorhouse.rfx.core/snapshot`.

-**Note**: both `snapshot-state` and `snapshot-sub` are not 'reactive' - as in, they will not cause a re-render of a component when its value changes.
+**Note**: both `snapshot` and `snapshot-sub` are not 'reactive' - as in, they will not cause a re-render of a component when its value changes.
 These two functions are intended to be used outside of a React context.

 #### Configuring the Rfx instance